jmlew/nx-angular-ngrx-nestjs-base/README.md

 - Web app server: `kill $(lsof -t -i:4200)`
 - Mock API server: `kill $(lsof -t -i:3333)`

+## Storybook

+Create storybook configs and storybook files for all components within a library.

+Run `nx g @nrwl/angular:storybook-configuration <project-name>` where <project-name> is the name of the library in workspace.json.

+Run all stories: `npm run storybook`.

 ## Build

 Run `npm run build` to build the project.